The Muslim is the new Jew and we're not even 'moved' by it

 Comparably, Trump's "Muslim ban" is more about protecting jus sanguinis Americaness and keeping it away from the Muslims subjects that would culturally pollute it.
 "To protect our country and keep it safe" could ad litteram be interpreted as the state's right to outline who is part of America and who should be part of America.

-I got to the United States Consulate in Toronto at about 8:30 am on January 30.
-Police were roaring of course and a helicopter was patrolling above, although in anticipation of the protest, the Consulate closed its doors for the day.
+I got to the United States Consulate in Toronto at about 8:30 a.m. on January 30.
+The police were roaring of course and a helicopter was patrolling above; although, in anticipation of the protest, the Consulate closed its doors for the day.
 Numbers were difficult to estimate.
-Around 500 I would say, or perhaps close to 1,000.
+Around 500, I would say, or perhaps close to 1,000.
 Still incomparably shorter than a week ago.

 While people did gather for impromptu, ongoing protests across the United States, the overall public outcries over the "Muslim ban" did not match in magnitude those over the Women's March.
-Sure some may say, the Women's March was organized on the election momentum and people had since November to plan and organize the event ahead of time.
+Sure, some may say, the Women's March was organized on the election momentum and people had since November to plan and organize the event ahead of time.
 However, as much as I do believe that life is mostly about timing and moments, I attribute such discrepancy in numbers to ideological reasons.

 In writing about violence, Hannah Arendt wrote that "In order to respond reasonably, one must first of all be 'moved' and the opposite of emotional is not 'rational,' whatever that may mean, but either the inability to be moved, usually a pathological phenomenon, or sentimentality, which is a perversion of feeling".